sebastinas/pyrelic/README.md

 sudo add-apt-repository -u ppa:s-ramacher/ait sudo apt install python3-pyrelic
 ```
-It comes with a prebuilt version of `relic` configured for the pairing-friendly BLS12-381 curve.
+It comes with a pre-built version of `relic` configured for the pairing-friendly BLS12-381 curve.

 Otherwise, `pyrelic` can be installed via `pip`:
 ```sh